 7: Your site is not optimized for mobile

 There are currently 200 million mobile shoppers in the US, and that number is only growing.
 Mobile can no longer be an afterthought when it comes to your ecommerce site—in fact, mobile optimization should be a top priority.
 Make sure your pages are responsive and that all content displays correctly when viewed on mobile, including product reviews, product sorting and filtering options, and especially any CTA’s like ‘Add to Cart’ and ‘Checkout’ buttons.
 Your site should also pass the ‘thumb zone test,’ allowing customers to browse comfortably on mobile.
 Add multiple mobile payment options like Apply Pay or Google Pay to further reduce friction at checkout and give mobile shoppers greater flexibility when completing a purchase.

 Mobile optimization should also be a part of your marketing strategy—design email marketing campaigns mobile first and ensure any ads or promotions display correctly on mobile devices.

-When it comes to a healthy eCommerce bottom line, there are more factors to consider than just conversion rate.
-If you’re looking for more ways to boost your eCommerce revenue, schedule a free site audit with Virid.
+When it comes to a healthy ecommerce conversion rate, there are more factors to consider.
+If you’re looking for more ways to boost your ecommerce revenue, schedule a free site audit with Virid.
 We’ll review your site from top to bottom and identify opportunities to optimize your customer experience and drive sales.